co360/soda-hol/3-package-the-todo-app-to-run-locally.md

       soda-app-image:latest
     ```

-    If for any reason the `docker run` command fails to finish, you may need to run `docker rm soda-app-container` before running it again.
+    If for any reason the `docker run` command fails to finish, you may need to run `docker rm soda-app-container` before trying to run it again.

+    If the `docker run` command completes but the container stops for any reason, you can restart the image by running `docker start soda-app-container -i`.

 4. Copy the modified command from your text editor and run it in a terminal.
 This will create and run a Docker container named **soda-app-container** based on the **soda-app-image** image created previously.
 The last lines in the output from the command should look like the following: